Jerod Haase: California

 Haase attended the University of California, Berkeley to play during the 1993 season.
 Haase moved into the starting lineup and averaged 12 points and three assists through the first ten games for the California Golden Bears.
 During his freshman season at Cal, after a game against USC, Haase got a phone call from his mother saying that she took his father, to the hospital because of an infection near his ankle.
 Gary Haase went into shock while in the hospital and died right before Haase played a game against UCLA.
 Later in his freshman season at Cal, his coach Lou Campanelli was fired and interim (and later permanent) coach Todd Bozeman was brought in.
 Haase was benched and the Bears finished the regular season winning 9 of their last 10 games to reach the NCAA tournament.
 Haase scored thirteen points in California's upset of powerhouse Duke in the second round.
-After the season ended, Haase transferred from California to the University of Kansas.
+After the season ended with a loss in the Sweet 16 to the University of Kansas, Haase then transferred from California to Kansas.